Deci-AI/super-gradients/documentation/source/PhaseCallbacks.md

 ```

 As you noticed, all of `Callback`'s methods expect a single argument - a `PhaseContext` instance.
-This argument gives access to some variables at the above-mentioned points in the code through its attributes.
+This argument gives access to some variables at the points mentioned above in the code through its attributes.
-By looking at the documentation of the `Callback`'s specific methods we need to override, we can discover what variables are exposed.
+We can discover what variables are exposed by looking at the documentation of the `Callback`'s specific methods we need to override.

 For example:
 ```python